 Liver cancer is often accompanied by cirrhosis, which often leads to the occurrence of liver cancer.
 TIPS can reduce portal pressure and relieve the clinical symptoms associated with various medical conditions.

-Because of the risk of postoperative liver failure, severe complications and low survival rate for HCC, TIPS is contraindicated in patients with portal hypertension and liver cancer.
-We conducted a retrospective analysis of portal hypertension and liver cancer that were treated in our hospital with TIPS plus palliative treatment and radiofrequency ablation (RFA), and liver cancer patients treated with palliative treatment and RFA, in order to compare the safety, efficacy and survival rate between the two groups.
+Because of the risk of postoperative liver failure, severe complications, and low survival rate for HCC, TIPS is contraindicated in patients with portal hypertension and liver cancer.
+We conducted a retrospective analysis of portal hypertension and liver cancer that were treated in our hospital with TIPS plus palliative treatment and radiofrequency ablation (RFA) and liver cancer patients treated with palliative treatment and RFA in order to compare the safety, efficacy, and survival rate between the two groups.
 In the future, randomized controlled trials are needed to verify our results.

 Research objectives